 An acute fibula fracture is generally due to direct trauma or strike to the ankle or leg.
 In some cases, a stress fracture can also occur due to overuse or from repeated impacts.

 Any form of traumatic fibula fracture can occur from a serious case of an ankle sprain.
 An avulsion fracture occurs once a ligament tugs away a segment of the bone.
-If there is a fracture on the bony protrusion on the exterior of the ankle or malleolus, it is called as a Pott’s fracture.
+If there is a fracture on the bony protrusion on the exterior of the ankle or malleolus, it is a Pott’s fracture.

 What are the indications?

 The indications of this form of fibula fracture include abrupt, acute pain in the lower leg that is accompanied by rapid swelling, usually after a fall, collision or impact.
 The individual is likely to limp or has difficulty bearing weight on the damaged leg.

 There is also tenderness around the site of the damage.
 In serious cases, there is evident deformity in the site of the bone displacement.